CODERS-BAY/skilldiary-database-roman270587/README.md

 __Cardinalities__ describe relations more detailed, like a mother (1) and child (N) which means a child can only have one mother, but a mother can have more children (= 1:N).
 Further forms are 1:1, N:1 and M:N.

+## 18.6.2021

+First we talked about our homework from last week, which was an ERM about Codersbay.

+Therefore we corrected the example of one of our colleagues.

+Then the upcoming module system of the course was explained to us and we planned the course of our process though the next months on our own.

+At last we started with an ERM about a hotel.